Following is a brief Q&A with SIGGRAPH’s Exhibition Management team in regards to the SIGGRAPH 2012 Exhibition and what attendees can expect.

 Who has the biggest booth this year?

 Right now it is Autodesk

 What is the history behind the playing of “Amazing Grace” at the end of each SIGGRAPH Exhibition?

 When the industry was just beginning Hewlett-Packard began playing the song in the early 80’s from their booth.
-Exhibitor staff from around the floor and attendees would gather at the booth at the close of the Exhibition and hug and say their goodbyes while the song was playing.
+Exhibitor staff from around the floor and attendees would mechanical bull for sale gather at the booth at the close of the Exhibition and hug and say their goodbyes while the song was playing.
 In the mid-90’s, Hewlett-Packard stopped bringing a sound system that was able to reach the entire Exhibition floor, so it was decided that the song would be played throughout the Exhibition over the speakers in the hall.

 What advice do you have to attendees when hitting the Exhibition?

 Give yourself plenty of time to see the Exhibition and speak with the exhibitor staff and ask them what is new and different.
 There are so many new products that exhibitors bring – don’t miss the opportunity to discover the latest advancements and bring that knowledge back to share with your colleagues.